krishgon/LostFound/README.md

 ## Challenges & Decisions

 * First time implementing JWT authentication; learned token signing and verification.
-* Faced bcrypt hash issues (61 characters with newline vs valid 60 char hash) that blocked login; solved by reseeding with correct hashes.
+* Faced bcrypt hash issues (61 characters with newline vs valid 60 char hash) that blocked login.
+Ran a query on the database that trimmed unwanted characters in the hash and solved the issue
-* Started with 1–2 files, then moved to a structured separation of concerns (routes, controllers, models, middleware).
-* Learned the difference between Express app port (3000) and PostgreSQL port (5432).
-* Improved workflow by testing endpoints in Postman with saved environments and tokens.
+* Forgot to add the user_id column in the items table in the database, so the code threw an error.

 ---